KokoiRuby/k8s-copilot/README.md

 ### Overview

-**K8s-Copilot** is a command-line tool based on [Golang](https://go.dev/) which allows to create/list/update/delete Kubernetes built-in resources interactively powered by ChatGPT.
+**K8s-Copilot** is a command-line tool based on [Golang](https://go.dev/) which allows you to create/list/update/delete Kubernetes built-in resources interactively powered by ChatGPT.

 *Note: Model is currently hard-coded in `gpt-4o-mini`.*